jeffbalagosa/pdfMerge/README.md

 - [Python3](https://www.python.org/downloads/)
 - [PyPDF2](https://pypdf2.readthedocs.io/en/latest/user/installation.html)
 - Windows 10 OS or later, to run the .bat file.
-But main.py will run on any terminal as long as you've installed the two above.
+But main.py will run on any terminal, as long as you've installed the two requirements above.

 ## How to Use: